edamla/mediterraneanagency/_books/2021-09-01-name-of-love-yavuz-concubine.md

 That concubine?
 Concubine with a fairy face, twig height, ruddy cheeks...
 The concubine whose dimples bloom when she speaks, and mares run high in her eyes when she is silent...
-From the mo- ment she entered the private room of the palace, she was giving the news of a great love.
+From the moment she entered the private room of the palace, she was giving the news of a great love.
-One is a Sultan who rules the world, the oth- er is a Circassian girl who drinks the sherbet of martyrdom with the love of that Sultan...
+One is a Sultan who rules the world, the other is a Circassian girl who drinks the sherbet of martyrdom with the love of that Sultan...
 And this magnificent work that has emerged.
 Every line is gripping...
 Every line is impressive...